danielukcr/Metapp_test-/README.md

         resultBox.innerHTML = "❌ <strong>We advise you to DECLINE this applicant.</strong><br><br>Reason: " + ai.reason;
       }

+      // Show "results will be given shortly" soon.innerHTML = "📨 Your results will be given out shortly.";

+      // Clear all answers from screen
+      document.getElementById("applicationForm").reset();

-      // Disable form to prevent spam
-      document.querySelectorAll("input, textarea, select, button").forEach(el => el.disabled = true);
+      // Disable all inputs to prevent spam document.querySelectorAll("input, textarea, select, button").forEach(el => el.disabled = true);

       // Auto-refresh countdown